FiatAccompli/Civ6Mods/SettingsManager/README.md

   `keyCode` should be one of the values from the `Keys` table.
 (Note that not all keys in the `Keys` table are available for binding.
 See the source for details.)  `modifiers` is a table of modifier keys.
   Set `SHIFT`, `CTRL`, and/or `ALT` to true in it to require those modifier keys.
-* `MatchesInput(input, inputContext)` - Returns true if `input` is a key-up event that matches the currently configured key binding and the game is in `inputContext`.
+* `MatchesInput(input, options)` - Returns true if `input` is a key event that matches the currently configured key binding.
   * `input` is the parameter passed to the function registered with `ContextPtr.SetInputHandler(handler, true)`.
+  * `options` is a table that permits the following settings:
-  * `inputContext` is the context that the binding should be active in (world view, diplomacy, menus, etc).
+    * `InputContexts` is a set of the input contexts that the binding is active in (e.g. world view, diplomacy, menus, etc).
-    See UI\Scripts\InputSupport.lua from the game for valid values.
-This defaults to `World` if not specified, which is generally what you want.
+      See UI\Scripts\InputSupport.lua for valid values.
+Default is only active in `World` input context.
+    * `InterfaceModes` is a set of the interface modes that the binding is active in (as members of `InterfaceModeTypes`).
+      Default includes
+    * `Event` is the event to match, either `KeyEvents.KeyUp` or `KeyEvents.KeyDown`.
+Default is `KeyUp`.

 ---